 Next, you’ll need a master’s degree specifically in Athletic Training.
-While bachelor’s degrees used to be deemed adequate to pursue certification, those days are essentially over and master’s degrees will soon be the minimum degree level to take the BOC exam everywhere.
+While bachelor’s degrees used to be deemed adequate to pursue certification in many states, those days are essentially over and master’s degrees will soon be the minimum degree level to take the BOC exam everywhere.
 It should be noted that these changes do not affect anyone who has already passed the BOC and is currently a licensed AT.

 These are rigorous programs, generally requiring somewhere between 50-65 credits.
 In comparison, master’s programs in other disciplines often require 30-36 credits to complete, so get ready to hit the books, stay motivated, and give it your all.
 You’ll attend Fall, Spring, and Summer semesters, participating in clinical rotations and an internship in the process of completing your coursework.